AllenNeuralDynamics/aind-data-asset-indexer/docs/source/Contributing.rst

 Running indexer jobs locally
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The jobs are intended to be run as scheduled AWS ECS tasks.
 The job settings are stored in AWS Parameter Store.

 If you wish to run the jobs locally, follow these steps:

 1. Ensure the correct ``AWS_PROFILE`` is exported.
 This profile will be used to
-   read/write from S3 bucketsand DocumentDB (through the API Gateway).
+   read/write from S3 buckets and DocumentDB (through the API Gateway).

 2. For the `IndexAindBucketsJob`, you will need to set the ``PARAM_STORE_NAME``.
    Then, run the following: